How we decide how much rent you pay

 All other charges are based on how much we know or estimate it will reasonably cost to run services at your property, and / or if in receipt of, the support service tailored to meet your individual needs.

-In 2015 the Government announced that housing associations must reduce social housing and affordable rents by 1% for four years.
+In 2015 the Government announced that housing associations must reduce social housing and affordable rents by 1% for 4 years.

-There are some property types which are not included in the governments 1% regulation:
+There are some tenures which are not included in the governments 1% regulation:

-Intermediate, market rent and keyworker tenancies will have an increase of 4% in line with regulatory requirements.
+Keyworker, Intermediate and Market Rent tenancies will have an increase of 3.4% in line with regulatory requirements.

-Not all of our customers have an April rent review date but we have taken the decision to reduce basic rents for every customer from the 2nd April 2018.
+Not all of our customers have an April rent review date but we have taken the decision to reduce net rents for every customer from the 1st April.
 This means everyone benefits from the lower rents at the earliest opportunity.

 Customers with service charges, who in the past have not had their rent and service charge reviewed in April, will have their service charge reviewed separately.

 What do I do if I think the rent or any other charges are wrong?